-- 2.1 It is recommended that the Audit and Performance Committee: - 2.1.1 Recommend to the HSCP Board that the West Dunbartonshire HSCP Annual Performance Report 2021/22 and the Annual Complaints Report 2021/22 be approved for publication.
+- 2.1 It is recommended that the HSCP Board: - 2.1.1 Review the West Dunbartonshire HSCP Annual Performance Report 2021/22 and the Annual Complaints Report 2021/22 and approve for publication.

 - 3.1 The Public Bodies (Joint Working) (Scotland) Act 2014 ("the 2014 Act") established the legislative framework for the integration of health and social care services in Scotland under either an Integration Joint Board (IJB) or Lead Agency model. - 3.2 Section 42 of the 2014 Act requires that Performance Reports are prepared by the "Integration Authority".
 This term broadly means the person or body which is responsible for the planning and direction of integrated health and social care services.
-Section 42 of the 2014 Act covers both the Integration Joint Board and Lead Agency model. - 3.3 To ensure that performance is open and accountable, the 2014 Act obliges Partnerships to publish an annual performance report setting out an assessment of performance in planning and carrying out the integration functions for which they are responsible. - 3.4 The required content of the performance reports is set out in The Public Bodies (Joint Working) (Content of Performance Reports) (Scotland)
+Section 42 of the 2014 Act covers both the Integration Joint Board and Lead Agency model. - 3.3 To ensure that performance is open and accountable, the 2014 Act obliges Partnerships to publish an annual performance report setting out an assessment of performance in planning and carrying out the integration functions for which they are responsible. - 3.4 The required content of the performance reports is set out in The Public Bodies (Joint Working) (Content of Performance Reports) (Scotland) Regulations 2014.

-Regulations 2014.
 These requirements are adhered to within the 2021/22 Annual Performance Report: